flash-jaehyun/EqV2-SingleAtomOER/README.md

 ## 📂 Directory Structure

-**Fine-tuning of the pretrained EquiformerV2 graph neural network for adsorption-energy and force prediction on single-atom-incorporated oxyhydroxide catalysts.**

----

-## 🧩 Overview
-This repository provides the source code, processed dataset, and pretrained checkpoints used for the fine-tuning and evaluation of **EquiformerV2**, adapted for **M₁–NiFeOOH-type single-atom-incorporated oxyhydroxide catalysts**.
-The model enables accurate prediction of adsorption energies and interatomic forces for complex transition-metal oxyhydroxide systems.

----

-## 📂 Directory Structure

 - `configs/` – Training and evaluation configurations
 - `checkpoints/` – Pretrained and fine-tuned model weights
 - `data/` – Processed dataset and split information